schapi-create/apidoc-rpc-uat/md_files/README.md

 	- Click and expand the **System** folder.

-	- In the **Web Service** box, enter the address of the **Web Service configuration tool** and enable the Web Service.
+	- In the **Web Service** box, enter the address of the **SpaceLogic Certificate configuration tool** and enable the Web Service.

-		- Ensure that Web Service Configuration Tool with configuration of the RP-C needs to be running prior to enabling Web Service.
+		- Ensure that the SpaceLogic Certificate Configuration Tool with configuration of the RP-C is running prior to enabling Web Service.
 This is required for the first setup only.

 		- Run **Restore optional properties**. (**Device** -> **Advanced** -> **Restore optional properties**), if you don't see the Web Service box.